Glubs9/mycpyasm/README.md

 # mycpyasm
 a fully featured human readable python bytecode compiler

+# note
+this has been applied practically to my bytecodemacro project.
+Please look at that there for the most up to date version of this code.
+That project will also have documentation for the bytecode if you still want to use this project as a stand alone.

 # what
 This project describes a compiler for python bytecode that is fully featured (exception to this are in todo).
 it takes in a file, with a format similar to the output of the dis module and compiles it to valid (only tested in 3.9) cpython bytecode that can then be directly run on cpython.